 As a UNICEF Rights Respecting school, we ensure that children gain an understanding of both their rights and responsibilities as a child.
 We help to develop children’s acceptance of difference and diversity and provide them with a strong moral compass.

-At Harlow Green Community Primary School, we have achieved the Level 1 UNICEF Rights Respecting school award which sets out the human rights of every person under the age of 18.
+At Harlow Green Community Primary School, we have achieved the Bronze UNICEF Rights Respecting school award which sets out the human rights of every person under the age of 18.
 The award ‘supports schools to embed the United Nations Convention on the Rights of the Child in their practice’.

 The Convention is a very important document because it recognises that all children and young people have the right to be treated with dignity and fairness, to be protected, to develop to their full potential and to participate.
 It also lays out what countries must do to ensure that all children and young people can enjoy their rights, regardless of whom they are, or where they are from.